pastas/pastas/doc/index.rst

         :link: userguide/index
         :link-type: doc

-        User guide on the basic concepts of Pastas.
+        User guide on installation and the basic concepts of Pastas.

     .. grid-item-card:: Examples
         :link: examples/index